isandeepdev/javascript/types/README.md

 - `undefined`
 - `null`

-## Objects
+## Objects (Non-Primitive Types)

-Objects include everything that is not a primitive, objects are mutable.
+Objects include everything that is not a primitive, objects are mutable and stored by reference.

-Unlike languages like C++ and Java, In JavaScript and in other dynamically typed languages, it is not the variables that have types. .t is the values themselves that have types.
+👉 Unlike languages like C++ and Java, In JavaScript and in other dynamically typed languages, it is not the variables that have types. .t is the values themselves that have types.

 # `typeof` operator